This information will teach you about the placement and care of your central venous catheter (CVC).

 Important points to remember when using Hibiclens

-- Do not use Hibiclens if you are allergic to chlorhexidine.
+- Don’t use Hibiclens if you are allergic to chlorhexidine.

-- Do not use Hibiclens on your face, ears, genital region, or on deep wounds.
+- Don’t use Hibiclens on your face, ears, genital region, or on deep wounds.

-- Do not use regular soap, lotion, powder, or deodorant after washing with Hibiclens.
+- Don’t use regular soap, lotion, powder, or deodorant after washing with Hibiclens.

 You can shower with your catheter in place using a one-time-use waterproof cover that goes over your dressing.
 Each time you shower, cover the Tegaderm CHG dressing completely with a new waterproof cover to protect it from getting wet.